 UK students are advised to make an application for Disabled Students' Allowance (DSA) through the Student Loans Company.
-This can provide valuable financial assistance to help with the adjustments required for learning for example, particular software for learning support, or a one to one session with an experienced learning support practitioner.
-It can take several months from the point of application strongly advise that you apply for DSA at the same time you send your application to RADA.

-Student Loans Company will require evidence of the disability in order to make an assessment for DSA.
+This can provide valuable financial assistance to help with the adjustments required for learning for example, particular software for learning support, or a one-to-one session with an experienced learning support practitioner.
+It can take several months from the point of application before full support is implemented, therefore, we strongly advise that you apply for DSA at the same time you send your application to RADA.
+Student Loans Company will require evidence of the disability to make an assessment for DSA.
 There is more information here.